 Professor Emmons has 15 plus years experience as a self-employed consultant complemented by an Interdisciplinary Graduate Degree in Business, Economics and Psychology from Wayne State University.
-She is currently enrolled at Walden University to earn her PhD in Management with a research interest in implementing strategies.
+She is currently enrolled at Walden University to earn her PhD in Management with a research interest in improving organizational performance.